diamirio/AndroidAppUtil/README.md

 ## Build and Deploy

 1. Increment `libraryVersion` in `build.gradle` of `Project: AndroidAppUtil`.
 Increment version in *README.md*
-2. Tag your new version, commit and push to repository.
+2. Commit your changes.
-3. `fastlane deploy` to build and upload to bintray.
+2. `fastlane deploy` to build and upload to bintray.
+3. Tag your new version and push to repository.

 ## License